 - How would telling your pitch to 25 million people change what you say?

 Once you’ve answered these questions for yourself, it’s time to start writing your pitch.
-Not all this information will make it into your final draft, but being clear about these things will help you to write a better pitch.
+Not all of this information will make it into your final draft, but being clear about these things will help you to write a better pitch.
 You may also be asked some of these questions in your pitch.

 Tips for writing your pitch: